-- Flywhisk in the right hand is shown with incised lines continued on the back of the image.
+- The flywhisk in the right hand is shown with incised lines continued on the back of the image.

-- The majority of these belongs to Buddhism.
+- The majority of these belong to Buddhism.

-- The rock-cut cave carved at Barabar hills is a good example of Mauryan rock cut architectures.
+- The rock-cut cave carved at Barabar Hills is a good example of Mauryan rock-cut architecture.